RonGeorge/DemonicControl/README.md

 ### Option 1

-1. Download the [full installer](https://raw.githubusercontent.com/RonGeorge/DemonicControl/refs/heads/main/installer/DemonicInstallerFULL.bat)(Right Click and Save As..) into your Downloads folder, or wherever and let it run.
-If you see Green at the end, its done.
-You can alternatively just use the meta only [installer](https://github.com/RonGeorge/DemonicControl/blob/main/installer/DemonicInstaller.bat)(Right Click and Save As..), double click it and it will download and move the files accordingly.
+1. Download the [installer](https://raw.githubusercontent.com/RonGeorge/DemonicControl/refs/heads/main/installer/DemonicInstallerFULL.bat)(Right Click and Save As..) into your Downloads folder, or wherever and let it run.
+You will see a message when it finishes.
+You can alternatively just grab the meta only [installer](https://github.com/RonGeorge/DemonicControl/blob/main/installer/DemonicInstaller.bat)(Right Click and Save As..), double click it and it will download and move the files accordingly.

 ### Option 2